Whether you are an introvert or an extrovert there are ways you can help spread the intact message, plant seeds of change and save some babies!

 Join your state's chapter of Your Whole Baby.

-If you're not ready to discuss circumcision with someone face to face, but you still want to help get the word out, consider ordering these Intact Information Cards.
-We have heard of people leaving these cards in all sorts of clever places: inside magazines at doctors' offices, inside newborn clothing at stores, inside books about pregnancy, in the pockets of maternity clothes at stores, family bathrooms, the play area at malls, coffee shops, parks, the grocery store, etc. (Send pics of your handy work to YWB via Facebook!)
+If you're not ready to discuss circumcision with someone face to face, but you still want to help get the word out, consider ordering from our wide variety of info cards.
+These “Freebie” cards are one of our favorites, because they are so discreet!
+We have heard of people leaving these cards in all sorts of clever places: inside magazines at doctors' offices, inside newborn clothing given as gifts, inside books about pregnancy, in the pockets of maternity clothes, family bathrooms, the play area at malls, coffee shops, parks, the grocery store, etc.

 You can also find a selection of print-at-home Intact Information cards here, if you prefer to print your own.

 These cute and simple stickers can be placed on your outgoing mail, on receipts at restaurants, on snack bags at a baby shower or anywhere else you want to leave a lasting message.
-One intactivist said, "'I'm stickering all sorts of things: prenatal vitamins, maternity bras, maternity pants, pregnancy tests, etc. It's a cute and positive message!"
 These Your Whole Baby stickers can go just about anywhere!
 Stickers are 1.5" diameter (a bit larger than a quarter.)
 Visit the Your Whole Baby Shop to order your stickers!

 Do you know someone who is pregnant and you'd like to send them information on circumcision, but you don't feel comfortable directly approaching them?
 Your Whole Baby will send them an anonymous message for you.